As an Amazon Associate I earn from qualifying purchases

 YOUR LUNGS: There are many detailed ways your therapist may give you to exercise your lungs.
 Whatever recommendations they give, you should follow regularly.
 Every one’s recuperation is different, and the caregivers working with you know you best.

-Click this link for a pulse oximeter that I recommend to measure oxygen saturation at home. (affiliate link)
+Click this link for a pulse oximeter to measure oxygen saturation at home. (affiliate link)

 A general breathing exercise: